nwisbeta/github.io/pages/app_design/ordering.md

 folder: app_design
 ---

-Appropriate ordering must be used for the type of information displayed (Material.io) which can include:
+Choose ordering options to suit the type of information displayed (Material.io).
+These options can include:
 * High to low priority
 * Most to least relevant
 * Alphabetical order
-   * Example: Alerts ordered from highest to lowest priority
+   * Alerts ordered from highest to lowest priority
-   * Example: Search terms ordered by most relevant
+   * Search terms ordered by most relevant

-Dynamic ordering can be used if required to enable the user to manually order items
+If required, dynamic ordering can enable the user to manually order items, such as a patient list or to-do items, using the hold and drag gesture.
-* Hold and drag gesture (see Navigation > Gesture Control) can be used for manual ordering if required
-* Example: Manually ordering patient list or to-do items

-Alerts must be ordered by high alert to low/no alert
+App design must order alerts from high alert to low/no alert.

-### Example alerts page showing alerts with appropriate ordering
+### Alerts page

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-ordering-example.png">